 A distinctive feature of their approach is that the great majority of the awards they make are in the responsive mode – with the choice of topic and the design of the research left with applicants.
 Their primary aim is to fund original research that advances knowledge of our world and ourselves.
 They do not set strategic priorities for our grant-making; in making funding decisions our sole concern is for the quality, significance, and originality of the proposed research.
 As far as possible, they take a non-utilitarian and academy-focused approach to funding.

-The AHRC-funded Midlands3Cities Doctoral Training Partnership (M3C) brings together six leading universities in the Midlands region: the University of Birmingham, Birmingham City University, De Montfort University, University of Leicester, Nottingham Trent University and the University of Nottingham.
-M3C provides combined research expertise for the professional and personal development of the next generation of arts and humanities doctoral researchers.
+The AHRC-funded Midlands4Cities Doctoral Training Partnership (M4C) brings together six leading universities in the Midlands region: the University of Birmingham, Birmingham City University, De Montfort University, University of Leicester, Coventry University, Nottingham Trent University and the University of Nottingham.
+M4C provides combined research expertise for the professional and personal development of the next generation of arts and humanities doctoral researchers.

 The Midlands Engine is a coalition of Councils, Combined Authorities, Local Enterprise Partnerships (LEP), Universities and businesses across the region, actively working with Government to build a collective identity, to enable us to present the Midlands as a competitive and compelling offer that is attractive at home and overseas.

 The partnership is about additionality, complementing the work of our partners to generate added value, at scale – right across the Midlands.

 Home to over 10 million people and 440,000 large and small businesses, the Midlands has huge potential and the Partnership is focused on its global success – and this in turn will deliver an enhanced quality of life for our citizens and communities.

 Our Vision for Growth sets out our five priority areas of focus to ensure the Midlands drives the UK economy: